 American Express is one of the premiere credit card companies around.
 With the recent financial crisis some of the traditional credit card firms like AmEx and Discover got into the banking business in an attempt to steal market share.

-American Express Bank, FSB offers two online account options: the online savings account and a certificate of deposit.
+American Express National Bank offers two online account options: the online savings account and a certificate of deposit.

 The Online Savings Account is similar to options from companies like Discover Bank, Ally Bank, and FNBO Direct.
 You get an online-only account that pays a very competitive interest rate compared to brick and mortar banks in your city, and is often among the highest in the nation.